LACMIP/emu/docs/_documentation/export.md

 navcat: Basics
 tags: taxonomy
 ---
-## Moving files out of Marconi

-There is a drive named Guacamole with a Download folder in it.
-If you want to transfer a file from Marconi to your PC or Mac computer, save the file in the Download folder, and in the popup window, click on the file to start the transfer.
-The file will show up in your download folder.

-Copy-Paste
+There are several primary ways to get data out of EMu: copy-paste, user-created reports, and complex reports using [Crystal Reports](https://www.crystalreports.com/).

+Please note that for any of the export methods below, there are a couple extra steps if you are accessing EMu via the VPN.
+To get a file from the remote desktop of the VPN to your local computer, simply drag it into the folder *This PC\G on Guacamole RDP\Download*.
+A process bar will show up in the lower right of the remote desktop, allowing you to click on the filename to transfer it to your local computer.

+## Copy-paste

+*[need content]*
+{: .notice--danger}

-## Reports
+## User-created reports

-Generating simple reports.
-In order to have your data export as a single file, create a group.
+*[need content]* Notes: In order to have your data export as a single file, create a group.
 Generating reports can take time.
 8 minutes to compile 1000 records in a basic data report, 16 minutes to compile 3000 records in a taxonomic dictionary report.

-Basic IP Report
-Taxonomic Dictionary Report
-IPT Publishing

-When I am preparing any NHM data for VertNet or iDigBio I download all of the tables separately.
-I then verify data was not corrupted and all records are accounted for.
-After that the following things are verified: accidental truncation (either before or after exporting), duplication of data, garbage characters, letters where numbers should be, non-dates where dates should be, obvious misspellings, multiple spellings for the same thing (ie US, USA, and “United States” were all entered), data entered in the wrong columns, missing data (ie a locality for Burbank, CA without the County or Country), and I check that every line in associated tables has data and that data is not duplicated on multiple lines.
-When I find problems I send them to Staff for review.
+{: .notice--danger}

+## Complex reports

+*[need content]*
+{: .notice--danger}